Adult film star Ron Jeremy charged with rape, sexual assault

 Jeremy, nicknamed "The Hedgehog," is among the best known and most prolific actors in the history of the adult film industry, with thousands of credits to his name.

-Jeremy, whose real name is Ronald Jeremy Hyatt, appeared in court Tuesday but did not enter a plea.
+Jeremy, whose real name is Ronald Jeremy Hyatt, appeared in court Tuesday, wearing handcuffs and a face mask, but did not enter a plea.
 A judge delayed his arraignment until Friday and set his bail at $6.6 million.

+Jeremy's attorney Stuart Goldfarb said he is "absolutely innocent of the charges.
+It's not a close call."

 Jeremy was charged with three counts each of forcible rape and forcible penetration by a foreign object and one count each of forcible oral copulation and sexual battery.
 If convicted of all the counts he could face 90 years in prison.